• Skip to primary navigation

 • Put your oil in a large pan and bring up to a medium-high heat.

-1 tsp groundnut oil
+1 teaspoon groundnut oil

 • Fry the onion until it starts to soften and turn translucent.